-The Adviser serves as administrator of each Fund.
+The Adviser serves as administrator of the Fund.
 The amount of the fee paid to the Adviser for administrative services may vary by share class.
-Each Fund currently pays the Adviser an administrative fee at the annual rate of 0.05% with respect to each of its share classes.
-State Street, a subsidiary of State Street Corporation, serves as sub-administrator for the Funds for a fee that is paid by the Adviser.
-State Street also serves as custodian of the Funds for a separate fee that is paid by the Funds.
-SSGA FM serves as administrator of the Portfolio and State Street serves as sub-administrator and custodian of the Portfolio.
+The Fund currently pays the Adviser an administrative fee at the annual rate of 0.05% with respect to each of its share classes.
+State Street, a subsidiary of State Street Corporation, serves as sub-administrator and custodian for the Fund.
+The Adviser and the Fund each bear a portion of the fee paid to State Street for providing sub-administration and custodian services with respect to the Fund.